franchsli/whatsapp_clone_django/README.md

 PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up to make the PATCH request for all the new messages] only if it is already False [To prevent unnecesary API calls])).
   - The 'read' icon of the message will change depending on if the message is read or not.
-- Write tests for the exceptions and functions.
 - Rework messages list:
   - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.
   - Make it so every chat has days and days (model) has messages....